FinnLidbetter/avoiding-collinearity/README.md

 ## Rust project

-In the `cargo/count-collinear` subdirectory, the Rust program has been run for the first 211,800 points considering all points up to index 10 million.
-This computation has found that there is no set of 7 collinear points in the first 10 million points of the Gerver-Ramsey construction where at least one point is in the first 211,800 points.
-This computation has taken approximately 3 weeks so far.
-The computation has been paused and this note is to serve as a reminder for where it should be continued from.
+The cargo/count-collinear subdirectory contains a Rust program for counting the largest number of collinear points in the first N points of a particular sequence of points.
+The collinearity_data.csv file contains the result of checking for the largest number of collinear points in the first 10 million terms of the sequence.
+This used approximately 2.7 years of CPU time spread between AWS Fargate spot instances, my personal laptop, and a PC belonging to my brother, Robin Lidbetter.

+The computation showed that there are no 7 collinear points in the first 10 million terms of the sequence.